-Each nursery has an Information Station which we ask parents to look at regularly.
-Here you will find out about important dates, information and will see responses from Miss Devlin's Question of the Month.
-Question of the Month ensures that parent voices are heard and that any comments/ suggestions are taken on board to help improve our nursery, as a team.
+Miss Devlin regularly issues a Question of the Month for parents.
+Question of the Month ensures that parent voices are heard and that any comments/ suggestions are taken on board by our team to help improve our nursery.
 Responses are encouraged and are much appreciated and valued.